Journey's End

 The $2 bills continue to circulate, little reminders of what one person's kindness can ignite.
 Some folks tuck them away as keepsakes, while others spend them, allowing the gesture to live on.
 The local bank even has to order more to keep up with the demand.

-Objectivity is said to be the journalist's creed, a lens through which to observe without intrusion.
+Objectivity is said to be the journalist's creed.
 Yet, as I journey through these towns and meet their people, I find that mantle slipping from my shoulders.
 The folks I've spoken with have gathered me into their lives as surely as offering a bear hug.
 Some have opened their homes, giving me shelter for the night; others have shared meals—a blessed respite from eating a meal from a can.
-And then there are those like Danny and his wife, who have given me both home and hearth, and still wish they could offer more.
-These kindnesses don't cloud my judgment; rather, they sharpen it, allowing me a clearer glimpse into the hearts that beat at the core of these communities.

 A Drexell & Honeybee's Thanksgiving

 I had received a few tentative invitations from kind souls met in passing—a preacher turned community spokesman and a pharmacist with a heart of gold—but they were heading out of town, drawn to larger family gatherings elsewhere.
-Their offers were warm but fleeting, like the pop of a spark that quickly fades in the nigh sky.
+Their offers were warm but fleeting, like the pop of a spark that quickly fades in the night sky.

 So, I've decided to partake in the community Thanksgiving at Drexell and Honeybee’s “donation only” restaurant, where the motto is, “Feed the need.”
 Here anyone can eat a restaurant-style meal without worrying about the check; no one gets a check.
 Ever.
 If you’re able and can afford it, a donation box sits unobtrusively in the back of the place where you can pay as little or as much as you want for the meal.